IQ404/study-notes/README.md

 ❓ I don't know how precisely a lambda is stored inside a `std::function`.
 How much copying does the assignment involve?
 Are there any (potential) move semantics (or copy elision) happening?

+- Currently, I think the significant part of the overhead, if copying is happening, is the copying of the variables (captured by value) stored in the lambda object.

 # Part II: Styles

 ## Header-only Implementation